napari/napari.github.io/dev/_sources/naps/6-contributable-menus.md

 exporting various file formats.
 These interfaces will be exposed via the new `File->I/O Utilities` menu.

+#### `New Layer`

+This menu will contain built-in `napari` commands for creating new empty layers (similar to the 'new layer' buttons atop the layerlist), but also allow plugins to declare commands that open new empty layers with specific properties e.g. a `zarr`-backed `Labels` layer, an `Image` layer with a specific `dtype`, or a `Points` layer with specific default features.

 ### Plugin Submenus

 The goal of the newly proposed menus is to provide a natural place where generally applicable